hackingclimate/iden3-docs/source/technology/merkle_tree.rst

 Tamper resistance
 #################

+Any attempt to tamper with any piece of data can be detected by just remembering the hash pointer at the root of the tree.

-To understand why Merkle trees are tamper resistant, let’s look at what happens if an adversary wants to tamper with a data block.
+To understand why this is the case, let’s look at what happens if an adversary wants to tamper with a data block.

 If an adversary tampers with some block down here.